 As the world honors International Women’s Day on March 8, we at Entelechy would like to pay tribute to all of the incredibly successful and strong female leaders we’ve had the pleasure of working with and learning from over the years, including clients, trainers, and, of course, our (nearly) all-female team.
 And, in the spirit of empowering the next generation, we polled our inspiring network to determine how organizations can truly create a culture of leadership for all employees.

 Establishing or altering your organization’s leadership DNA is much easier said than done, and it must encompass ALL leaders.
 At the end of the day, strong leaders — regardless of gender — inspire others to generate meaningful results.
-When thinking back over her career, Angela Kazazian, a master leadership trainer with Entelechy, observes the following about those strong leaders:
+When thinking back over her career, Angela Kazazian, one of Entelechy's Expert Leadership Facilitators, observes the following about those strong leaders:

 The good ones challenged me, supported me when I needed it.
 The good ones believed in me and trusted me, they knew my strengths and how to capitalize on them.
 They knew what I needed to develop and helped me to do it.
 The good ones could laugh with me and truly knew me.
 The good ones could help me realize I had made a mistake without making me feel like I was stupid.
 The good ones made me want to walk through fire for them, they inspired me to want to do the very best I could in my work.
 The good ones were tough on me when they had to be and made me better.
 The good ones told the truth and even when the news was bad, they delivered it and helped people work through it with minimal impact.